🏍️ ATV · UTV · Dirt Bike · Side-by-Side

 Verify Before Trailering Regional Add-Ons

 North Cumberland WMA (Tennessee): Parts of the North Cumberland Wildlife Management Area in Scott and Morgan counties have historically allowed OHV use on designated roads and trails.
 Access and permitted areas change with management plan updates — verify current OHV access with TWRA before trailering in.
 The terrain is legitimate Cumberland Plateau — ridge systems, creek bottoms, remote.
-Not a maintained OHV park, but experienced riders have used it as an extension of BSF trips.
+Not a maintained OHV park, but experienced riders use it as a Brimstone add-on.

-Multi-day combinations most riders run: Day 1 Brimstone (south system), Day 2 Brimstone (north system or cross into Scott County connectors), Day 3 BSF from Bandy Creek for different terrain and scenery.
+Multi-day combinations most riders run: Day 1 Brimstone south system, Day 2 Brimstone north system or Scott County connectors, Day 3 North Cumberland WMA for different terrain.
 That’s the standard 3-day play from Fentress County.
-Some riders add a Kentucky day on Day 4 if they’re camped at Bandy Creek or Station Camp.

 ⚠️ Always Verify Before You Go

-• OHV access in WMAs and state forests changes seasonally and with management plans — call TWRA (615-781-6500) for current North Cumberland WMA OHV status
+• OHV access in WMAs and state forests changes seasonally — call TWRA (615-781-6500) for current North Cumberland WMA OHV status

 • Brimstone trail conditions and closures at brimstonerecreation.com — after heavy rain some sections close temporarily